Alcohol and Fatty Liver Disease: Why You Should Stop NOW

 You should stop drinking all types of alcohol if you have NAFLD.
-Since we’re talking about a liver that is already suffering, alcohol will do a lot of harm and put unneeded pressure on it, potentially making the disease worse.
+Since we’re talking about a liver that is already suffering, alcohol will do a lot of harm and put unnecessary pressure on it, potentially making the disease worse.

 Why is alcohol bad for a fatty liver?